privet-fun/phpbb_ailabs/privet/ailabs/README.md

 ## Changelog

 * 1.0.5 October 1, 2023
-  - Midjourney suppert added
+  - Midjourney support added
   - `max_quote_length` option added for ChatGPT

 * 1.0.4 June 4, 2023
   - Troubleshooting section added
-  - Added cofiguration for reply in topics
+  - Added configuration for reply in topics
   - Fixed links generation for cases where cookies disabled
-  - AI Labs internal controlles (`/ailabs/*`) will attempt to establish session to deal with phpBB extensions like <a href="https://www.phpbb.com/customise/db/extension/login_required">Login Required</a>
+  - AI Labs internal controllers (`/ailabs/*`) will attempt to establish session to deal with phpBB extensions like <a href="https://www.phpbb.com/customise/db/extension/login_required">Login Required</a>
   - Better descriptions added to help with setup
   - Minor bugfixes